 On October 7, 2021, the Transportation Authority entered into a new Revolving Credit Agreement (RCA) with U.S. Bank National Association (U.S. Bank) for \$125 million.
 Amount borrowed under the RCA assumes a rate of interest equal to the sum of Securities Industry and Financial Markets Association (SIFMA) Index plus a fixed credit spread (subject to adjustment if the Transportation Authority's credit rating changes) and unborrowed amounts under the RCA are subject to a commitment fee of 0.20%.
 The Transportation Authority's new RCA expires on October 4, 2024.
-The RCA is secured by a lien on the Transportation Authority's sales tax revenues subordinate to the lien on the sales tax revenues securing the Transportation Authority's Series 2017 Bonds.
+The RCA is secured by a lien on the Transportation Authority's Series 2017 Bonds.
+The Transportation Authority's Series 2017 Bonds.
 The Transportation Authority will use the RCA to fund the capital projects and programs included in the Prop K Expenditure Plan.

-Required Supplementary Information June 30, 2021

-San Francisco County Transportation Authority
+Required Supplementary Information June 30, 2021 San Francisco County Transportation Authority